MicrosoftDocs/sql-docs/docs/tools/sqlpackage/sqlpackage.md

 - [Version](#version): Returns the build number of the SqlPackage application.
 Added in version 18.6.

-- [Extract](sqlpackage-extract.md): Creates a data-tier application (.dacpac) file containing the schema or schema and user data from a connected SQL database.
+- [Extract](sqlpackage-extract.md): Creates a data-tier application (.dacpac) file containing the schema from a connected SQL database.

 - [Publish](sqlpackage-publish.md): Incrementally updates a database schema to match the schema of a source .dacpac file.
 If the database does not exist on the server, the publish operation creates it.
 Otherwise, an existing database is updated.